10+ Best Dental Hygiene Schools in Ohio | Cost, Requirements, How to Apply.

 The dental hygiene program at Rhodes State will equip students with the skills necessary to join a licensed oral health team in various professional pathways.
 Students will be prepared to evaluate oral health and offer preventative care upon graduation.

-READ ALSO: Best Dental Assistant Schools in Los Angeles | Cost, Requirement & How To Apply
+READ ALSO: 15 Best Trade Schools in Utah | Costs, Requirements, and How to Apply

 They use a computerized program for managing patients, a digital radiograph.
 Their clinic in the community offers practical, on-the-job training.